uce/materialize/doc/developer/design/20200708_sql_high_level_representation.md

 a decorrelated manner (for example, a correlated lateral non-preserving side of an outer join cannot be decorrelated in SQL since no predicate can cross the non-preserving boundary).

+### Recursive CTEs support

+A recursive CTE is a CTE with a union with two branches where one of the branches references the CTE and the other one doesn't (representing the base case).
+This can be easily supported by the proposed implementation.
+Circular memory ownership issues are avoided by making the model own all the nodes.

+Any traveral of the query graph must keep a set/bitset of visited boxes since the same box can be ranged over by several quantifiers.
+The same set/bitset will prevent infinite loops/stack overflows when traversing a recursive query.

 ## Alternatives

 <!--